Vaccinations Training

 • Delivery of a Pharmacy-Based Vaccination Service

-The training programmes for the specific vaccines you wish to administer can then be completed.
+You then need to consider the training programmes for the specific vaccines you wish to administer.

 Information on the training programmes approved by PSI, as well as the providers and how to book these courses is available on the Irish Institute of Pharmacy (IIOP) website.